-Katherine E. Lewis concentrates her practice in the intersection of information technology, new media and visual arts & culture.
-Ms. Lewis’ clients include enterprise and startup technology firms, entertainment companies, education product, technology and services companies, academic publishers, museums, art foundations, cultural organizations and other not for profit organizations as well as artists, writers, developers and other creatives.
+Katherine E. Lewis concentrates her practice at the intersection of information technology, new media, and visual arts & culture.
+Ms. Lewis’ clients include enterprise and startup technology firms, software and SaaS companies, internationally renowned cultural institutions and museums, art foundations, public universities, EdTech companies, publishers and film makers.
+Ms. Lewis also works with visual artists, writers, developers and other creatives.

 University of New Hampshire School of Law.
 LL.M Intellectual Property Law